It’s hard to imagine a person over 65 living on the streets. However, senior homelessness is a reality.

 “For most of the single adults that we work with on the Transitional Housing team, Social Security in San Diego only pays $910 per month, while the rent for a single-room-occupancy, studio or even just a room to rent start at $800—If you’re lucky.
 Affordable housing is almost non-existent.
 What we have are people over 50 on a fixed income of $910 per month.
 They can either work part-time or not work at all to supplement their income due to physical and/or mental health issues.
 Or, they are discriminated against because of their age so they can’t find a decent job.”

 Affordable Housing for Seniors

-Seniors have a harder time adapting and often have health conditions aggravated by life on the streets.
+Seniors have a more challenging time adapting and often have health conditions aggravated by life on the streets.
 Homeless seniors in their 50’s and 60’s often face health issues comparable to those living in homes in their 70’s and 80’s.
-The truth of the matter is, the average life span of those living on the streets is significantly shorter than those who can find refuge in shelters.
+The truth is that the average lifespan of those living on the streets is significantly shorter than those who can find refuge in shelters.

 This concerning issue not only needs to be addressed nationwide but also on a local level.
 That’s why Father Joe’s Villages is doing all we can to ensure that San Diego’s homeless seniors have all the resources they need for a better future.

 So, what is Father Joe’s Villages doing to help?